Lifetime of bimerons and antibimerons in two-dimensional magnets: RESULTS

-We show low-energy excitations with $0 \leq \lambda \leq 0.4$ meV for a simulation box of $40 \times 40$ unit cells, with 2 atoms per unit cell.
-Below $B_z^{\text{sat}}$, we identify three symmetries for bimerons (Fig.~\ref{fig:eigenvalue}(a)) and antibimeron (Fig.~\ref{fig:eigenvalue}(c)) in agreement with Ref.~\cite{deng2025}, which manifest as zero-energy excitations: the rotation of the helicity (cf.~Eq.~(\ref{eq:skyrmion_ansatz})) and the translation into two orthogonal directions.
-The respective zero-mode partition function is computed as described in Ref.~\cite{Haldar2018, goerzen2023lifetime}.
-Since this mode involves a rotation of all spins in the $xy$-plane, the respective partition function rises with increasing system size $A_{\Box}$, becoming more and more independent on the localized soliton texture and thus approaches similar values for initial state and saddle point.
-Therefore, for $A_{\Box}\to\infty$ the contribution of this mode to the entropy difference vanishes.
+\moritz{In Fig.~\ref{fig:eigenvalue}, we} show low-energy excitations with \moritz{eigenvalues} $0 \leq \lambda \leq 0.4$ meV for a simulation box of $40 \times 40$ unit cells, with 2 atoms per unit cell.
+Below $B_z^{\text{sat}}$, we identify three symmetries for bimerons [Fig.~\ref{fig:eigenvalue}(a)] and antibimeron [Fig.~\ref{fig:eigenvalue}(c)] in agreement with Ref.~\cite{deng2025}, which manifest as zero-energy excitations: the rotation \moritz{of spin textures with respect to the lattice} and the translation into two orthogonal directions. \moritz{In this work, the numerical threshold for their identification is set to $|\lambda_n| \leq 1\cdot10^{-6}~$eV.} The respective zero-mode partition \moritz{functions are} computed as described in Ref.~\cite{Haldar2018, goerzen2023lifetime}. \moritz{Beyond the rotation of localized merons,} this mode involves a rotation of all spins \moritz{within the uniform background} in the $xy$-plane, the respective partition function \moritz{diverges with} system size $A_{\Box}$, becoming more and more independent on the localized soliton texture and thus approaches similar values for initial state and saddle point. \moritz{Although this degree of freedom marks a difference to the eigenvalue spectrum of skyrmions or antiskyrmions \cite{Malottki2019, goerzen2023lifetime, schrautzer2022effects}}, the contribution of this mode to the entropy difference vanishes for $A_{\Box}\to\infty$. \moritz{Note that the rotation has to be distinguished from the helicity mode \cite{lin2016ginzburg}, as depicted in Fig.~\ref{fig:eigenvalue}(e).
+While both modes describe a rotation of the meron pairs around their common geometric center, the helicity mode describes a continuous change to the helicity $\gamma$ in the azimuthal soliton profile function $\Phi(\phi)$ [cf. Eq.~(\ref{eq:skyrmion_ansatz})].
+While this deflection leaves the orientation of the magnetic background constant, it continuously rotates the helicity of the two merons, which consequently is accompanied by an increase in DMI located at the meron with vortex number $\nu=1$, as stated by Eq.~(\ref{eq:DMI_response1}).
+Thus, the helicity mode has no symmetry of the system and appears as a harmonic mode in all four spectra depicted in Fig.~\ref{fig:eigenvalue}.}